dennisfleischmann/ng-selector/README.md

-# ng-selenium-selector
+# ng-selector
-This repository will help angular projects to add attributes to an element based on the host
+This repository will help angular projects to add name attributes based on the host module to an element.

 ```javascript
 import { NgSelectorModule } from 'ng-selector';